pearsonlab/pupil/README.md

 the actual state of laptop to tobii connection.
 Run this file to check what exact state of connection tobii is in.
 Whether it is connecting, connnected, calibrating, etc.

 ANALYSIS FOLDER -

+cleanplot.m is a "skeleton file' function that plots graphs for the whatever data file name is in the input.
+The second input controls which eye data is plotted.
+With the exception of pupillary sleep test (output is one graph), thetwo graphs generated will be (1) of the raw data and (2) of overlaid pupillary response to stimuli.

+dataorg.m is a "skeleton file" function that organizes data into separate matrix and struct.
+The matrix is a four column matrix "datamat" that contains all eye data in one file.
+The struct "outdat" contains data chopped to certain seconds before and after the stimulus event.

+findevents.m is a function that finds the timestamp bins corresponding to either sound or onscreen stimuli.

+makemat.m is a function that makes "datamat", a matrix with four columns of data corresponding to left eye, right eye, timestamp, and average of left and right eye from the whole task.

+makesecs.m is a function that converts the timestamps in datamat into seconds.

+evtsplit.m is a function that makes the "outdat," a struct containing eye data chopped into pieces from a certain number of seconds before to after the stimulus.
+The struct contains left, right, and averaged data.

+defbin.m is a function that is called in evtsplit to define number of bins to grab before and after the stimulus event in the data.

+normdat.m is a function that adds normalized versions of left, right, and averaged right eye data to the outdat struct.
+Currently normalizes with the average of 200ms before the stimulus.

+plotraw.m is a generic function that plots the raw data for the length of the task from datamat.

+plotlightdark.m is a function that plots the stimuli times on the raw plot and creates a second plot with the overlaid pupillary response to stimuli data.

+plotoddrev.m a function that plots the stimuli times on the raw plot and creates a second plot with the average pupillary response to stimuli data for odd vs. normal sounds or correct vs. incorrect responses.